 The more familiar you are with the warning signs of suicide, the more likely you are to recognize them.
-US posters refer to National Suicide Prevention Lifeline.
-Canadian posters refer to Crisis Services Canada.
+US posters refer to Suicide & Crisis Lifeline.
+Canadian posters refer to Talk Suicide Canada.
 Please download and print a poster below and put it up everywhere you can, including call boards, notice boards, breakrooms, and anywhere other safety information is shown.

 There are five steps that can be critical to saving a life.
 The more familiar you (and everyone around you) are with them, the more comfortable you will be taking those steps.
 US posters refer to Suicide & Crisis Lifeline.
 Canadian posters refer to Crisis Services Canada.
 Each poster includes a QR code that will lead you directly to more information about each of the steps.
 JPGs are provided for sharing on social media.